aflaxman/learning-about-transformers-for-epidemic-forecasting/README.md

 2. Create a GitHub repository for your course work
 3. Download at least one dataset from Project Tycho
 4. Read Week 1's paper (skim is fine for first pass)
-5. Optional: Watch [But what is a GPT?](https://www.3blue1brown.com/lessons/gpt) by 3Blue1Brown for intuition on decoder-only models
+5. Optional: Watch [But what is a GPT?](https://www.3blue1brown.com/lessons/gpt){:target="_blank"  rel="noopener"} by 3Blue1Brown for intuition on decoder-only models

 ---